 Spinal cord injury is damage to the vertebrae, ligaments, or disks of the spinal column.
-Your spine acts as a highway for your nerves, and helps to tell your body what to do.
+Your spine acts as a highway for your nerves and helps to tell your body what to do.
 Because of this, injuries to the spine are usually very traumatic.

-Often, spinal cord injury will result from a sudden blow to the spine.
+Often, spinal cord injury results from a sudden blow to the spine.
 The impact dislocates, crushes, or compresses the vertebrae.
 Damage can continue to occur to the fracture site days or weeks after the initial injury.
 This is due to additional swelling, bleeding, and fluid build-up around the spinal cord.